-We are a nation of immigrants that is welcoming to people of all faiths and backgrounds.
+We are a nation of immigrants, welcoming to people of all faiths and backgrounds.
 Unfortunately, our current immigration system is not living up to these basic ideals.

-Our immigration system is fundamentally broken and needs comprehensive reform to be brought into the 21st century.
-We must provide a road map so that undocumented workers can earn legalized status and citizenship, reduce backlogs and allow families to be reunited, pass the DREAM Act so kids brought here years ago can have the same opportunities as everyone else, and allow businesses, like those in the high-technology sector, to attract and retain workers from abroad when domestic talent is not available.
+To bring our fundamentally broken, outdated immigration system into the 21st century, we must implement comprehensive reform.
+We must provide a road map so that undocumented workers can earn legalized status and citizenship, reduce backlogs and allow families to be reunited, let undocumented kids brought here years ago have the same opportunities as everyone else, and let businesses, including those in the high-technology sector, attract and retain workers from abroad when domestic talent is not available.
 Comprehensive reform also must include improvements to secure our borders and remove from this country undocumented immigrants who have committed serious crimes after they serve their sentences.

-I am confident that we can adopt reforms that would provide a way to bring undocumented workers out of the shadows, allow our economy to utilize the best and brightest human capital, and impose meaningful border security.
+I am confident that we can adopt reforms that would provide a way to bring undocumented workers out of the shadows, allow our economy to use the best and brightest human capital, and impose meaningful border security.

 What I am Doing for You

-I'm an original cosponsor of H.R.
-4944, the Reuniting Families Act, which would cut the backlog causing the separation of 4.4 million family members from U.S. citizens and green card holders.
-(I cosponsored this as H.R.
-4798 in the 114th Congress and as H.R.
-717 in the 113th Congress.)
+I’m also a co-sponsor of H.R.3799, the Reuniting Families Act, which would cut the backlog causing the separation of 4.4 million family members from U.S. citizens and green card holders.